To Live Is to Struggle

 Not now, not ever.

-The first step toward hope and into healing is admitting that normal is difficult.
 We need to raise our hands and say, “Yes!
 I’m struggling!” and talk to each other about our experiences.
 We don’t need to pretend we are not affected by this “unprecedented” time in our world.
 (How many times have you heard that phrase?)
-We need the support of friends and loved ones now more than ever, an ironic twist of a pandemic that forces us into isolation.
-But physical distances does not necessarily mean isolation.
-Not if we speak up.
+We need the support of friends and loved ones now more than ever.

 “Tell your story.